 To maximise velocity from the outset, Box UK kicked the project off with a user story mapping workshop, bringing together stakeholders from across the client organisation to facilitate rapid knowledge-sharing and creative problem-solving.

-During the workshop, stakeholders explored two representative personas – a HR Manager responsible for buying the solution, and an Employee who would be the end-user – and focused on how the app might meet their needs, goals and pain points.
+During the workshop, stakeholders explored two representative personas – an HR Manager responsible for buying the solution, and an Employee who would be the end-user – and focused on how the app might meet their needs, goals and pain points.
 The group then translated this insight into a broad user journey narrative, onto which additional detail could be added.

 This approach not only supported the identification of core features to meet Sodexo’s short-term tactical goals, but also delivered a ‘big picture’ view of how individual requirements would fit together to serve the wider strategic vision for the app.

-After conducting a thorough assessment of the development options available, Box UK recommended a hybrid approach be taken to ensure the Discounts app served Sodexo’s short- and long-term objectives.
+After conducting a thorough assessment of the development options available, Box UK recommended a bespoke hybrid development approach be taken to ensure the Discounts app served Sodexo’s short- and long-term objectives.
 A rapid, cost-effective way of delivering mobile apps, hybrid application development requires the creation of just a single web application that is then automatically wrapped in a native function to enable it to be submitted to multiple platforms such as iOS and Android.

 This approach both met the project’s challenging timescales, and delivered the necessary flexibility to introduce new mobile-specific features and functionality in line with Sodexo’s strategic roadmap.